 Leeds station is located in the south west corner of the city’s central area, but Leeds has no tram or metro, so heading off on foot, or taking a taxi, or a bus, are the only means of accessing destinations in the city centre.

 However, Leeds city centre is comparatively compact and its main retail area, which is only a 5 – 8 min walk from the station is pedestrianised, so walking is the best means of accessing the heart of the city.

-There are two exits from Leeds station on its city centre side, where its main concourse is located, the more obvious exit leads out to New Station Street and this is where the main TAXI RANK is located
+There are two exits from Leeds station on its city centre side, the more obvious exit on the newly extended main concourse leads out to New Station Street and this is where the main TAXI RANK is located

 You can turn left OR right and walk down New Station Street to access the city centre, so it’s a good idea to work out the location of your final destination in the city, before your train arrives in Leeds, so that you’ll know which direction you should take.